Why get a prepaid debit card?

 A prepaid debit card is a debit card that you load with a set amount of money.
 It is not connected to a bank, but prepaid debit cards are partnered with major credit card companies, such as Visa and Mastercard, so you can spend your money anywhere that major credit cards are accepted.

 A reloadable debit card is a good option if you are looking to regulate your spending or manage your debt.
 Because there is a maximum balance and you control how much money you put on your card, you can never spend more than you have.
 They are also a good option if you want to give your children access to money but don't want them to have a credit card.

 Prepaid debit cards are an option if you are unable to open a checking account or want to avoid bank fees.
 It is also an option if you want to avoid a high fee checking account.
 These cards do have fees of their own that you should be aware of.
 It's also important to note that these debit cards have no effect, for good or ill, on your credit rating.
-For more information, please visit our learning center where you will find additional articles about prepaid debit cards.

 Unlike regular debit cards, prepaid debit cards have no banks involved with them and are linked with credit cards companies and so can be used wherever you could use a credit card.
 There's no interest with these cards, since you don't have to pay anything back, but there are fees and charges.
 When evaluating these cards, we examined the fees as well as other features they offer.

 Prepaid debit cards include a variety of fees and costs.
 These include monthly service fees and fees for receiving paper statements.
 Some cards will waive the monthly fee if you make a certain number of transactions with the card each month.